sasagawa888/scm3/documents/EDWIN.md

 # Tmux
 Using tmux is very convenient.
 Pressing CTRL+B followed by % will split the screen into two panes.
-You can start Edlis on the left side and Easy-ISLisp on the right side.
+You can start Edwin on the left side and scm3 on the right side.
 When you want to finish, detach by pressing CTRL+B followed by D in the terminal.
 To reattach, use tmux attach.
 The previous state will be restored.

 To easily move between the two split screens, add the following setting to the ~/.tmux.conf file: